FBI, IRS agents search Baltimore Mayor Catherine Pugh's homes, City Hall

 Pugh would certainly face a bruising 2020 Democratic primary if she were to return and run for reelection.
 Many political observers believe she'll never again be able to wield power effectively due to the scandal.

-A veteran City Council leader, Bernard "Jack" Young, is serving as acting mayor.
-Young said he would merely be a placeholder when she went on leave, and at a Wednesday news conference, he stressed that the decision is up to her.
+The acting mayor, Young, said he would merely be a placeholder when she went on leave, and at a Wednesday news conference, he stressed that the decision is up to her.
 But given the groundswell of opinion against her, he said "it could be devastating for her" if she tried to return.